Search

 UK Ancestry Visa

-The UK Ancestry visa route is available to Commonwealth citizens who are over the age of 17, who can demonstrate they have a grandparent who was born in the UK and who have the intention to work in the UK.
+The UK ancestry visa route is available to Commonwealth citizens aged 17 or over who can demonstrate that they have a grandparent born in the UK, Channel Islands or the Isle of Man and who intend to work in the UK.

-Once you have held the visa for five years, you can apply for Indefinite Leave to Remain after which you could naturalise as a British citizen.
+Once you have held this visa for five years, you may be eligible to apply for Indefinite Leave to Remain (ILR), provided you meet the relevant residence and eligibility requirements.
+After obtaining ILR, you may then be eligible to apply to naturalise as a British citizen.

 “The team makes it very easy to ask questions and understand the advice given.”